CarryMeRookie/data-annotation-platform/README.md

 > English | [中文](./doc/README_zh.md)

 A efficient Data Annotation Platform for Computer Vision Tasks with a container monitoring system.
+> Note: Due to privacy policy, original project has been set as the private project.
+So the project is developed on its own.

 ##  :crystal_ball: **Visuals**